William Mitford: Family

-On 18 May 1766 Mitford married Fanny Molloy (died 27 April 1827) at Faringdon.
-Fanny's parents were James Molloy, from Dublin, and his wife Anne Pye of Faringdon House.
+On 18 May 1766, Mitford married Frances ("Fanny") Molloy (died 27 April 1827) at Faringdon, Berkshire.
+Her parents were James Molloy and his wife Anne Pye of Faringdon House.
 Fanny's brother was Anthony James Pye Molloy, and an uncle was Admiral Sir Thomas Pye, whose career had been helped by his and Anne's uncle, the politician Allen Bathurst, 1st Earl Bathurst.

-William and Fanny had three sons.
-Two of them, John Mitford (1772–1851) and Bertram Mitford (1774–1844) became barristers.
-Their oldest son, Henry Reveley Mitford (born 1769) became a Captain in the Royal Navy, presumably because of his Pye ancestry.
+Mitford and his wife had three sons.
+Two of them, John Mitford (1772–1851) and Bertram Mitford (1774–1844), became barristers.
+Their oldest son, Henry Mitford (born 1769) became a Captain in the Royal Navy, presumably because of his Pye ancestry.
 He died in 1804 when his ship, HMS York, sank with all 491 crew after striking the Bell Rock, about 11 mi off the east coast of Angus, Scotland.
 This disaster prompted Parliament to authorize the construction of the famous Bell Rock Lighthouse.

 William Mitford's younger brother John (1748–1830) was a lawyer and politician who became Speaker of the House of Commons and Lord Chancellor of Ireland.
 Mitford's cousin, the Rev. John Mitford (1781–1859), was editor of The Gentleman's Magazine and of various editions of the English poets.
 He was distantly related to the novelist Mary Russell Mitford (1787–1865).
-Mitford was the great-great-great-grandfather of the Mitford sisters, who came to public notice in Britain during the 1920s.
+Through his eldest son Henry, Mitford was the great-great-great-grandfather of the Mitford sisters, who came to public notice in Britain during the 1920s.

-The biographer of Clementine Hozier (Winston Churchill's wife), Joan Hardwick, has surmised (due in part to Sir Henry Hozier's reputed sterility) that all Lady Blanche's "Hozier" children were actually fathered by her sister's husband, Algernon Freeman-Mitford, 1st Baron Redesdale (1837–1916), great-great-grandson of the Greek historian.
+The biographer of Clementine Hozier (Winston Churchill's wife), Joan Hardwick, has surmised (due in part to Sir Henry Hozier's reputed sterility) that all Lady Blanche's "Hozier" children were actually fathered by her sister's husband, (Algernon) Bertram Freeman-Mitford, 1st Baron Redesdale (1837–1916), Mitford's great-grandson.
 Whatever her true paternity, Clementine is recorded as being the daughter of Lady Blanche and Sir Henry.

-The Exbury House estate passed to Henry's eldest son, Henry Reveley Mitford.
+The Exbury House estate passed to Henry's eldest son, Henry Reveley Mitford (1804–1883), father of the aforementioned Lord Redesdale (second creation).